mat-0/cheltenham-open-data/_pages/flood-warnings.md

 Stay away from floodwater - it contains hidden dangers such as open manhole covers, sewage and chemicals.
 Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Flood alert: Middle Avon Rugby to Bidford
+- Warning no longer in force: Middle Avon Rugby to Bidford
-- River levels remain high but are now falling.
-Flooding is still possible today, 16 November 2025.

-Flooding may affect low-lying land and roads adjacent to the River Avon between Rugby and Bidford including Warwick, Stratford upon Avon, caravan parks and farmland.

-We are closely monitoring the situation.

-Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 11:00AM on 17 November 2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Stay away from floodwater - it contains hidden dangers such as open manhole covers, sewage and chemicals.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: River Severn in Gloucestershire
 - River levels continue to rise as a result of widespread heavy rainfall.